UniMath/agda-unimath/src/category-theory/replete-subprecategories.lagda.md

 This remains to complete.

-### If a full subprecategory is closed under isomorphic objects, then it is replete
+### If a full subprecategory is closed under isomorphic objects then it is replete

 This remains to be formalized.